 Childhood hunger in Minnesota is a serious and prevalent issue that can affect both kids’ day-to-day lives and their long-term ability to succeed.
-When young ones are hungry, anxiety and poor behaviors rise, learning is compromised and physical and mental development can be affected.
+When children are hungry, anxiety and poor behaviors rise, learning is compromised, and physical and mental development can be affected.

 *Funding provided by the State of Minnesota.